ElenaViewSynthesis/CTA-Ridership-Station-Entries-Exploration/README.md

 Data exploration primer using Pandas with a dataset from the Chicago Data Portal and visualized Timeseries data.

-This is my autodidactic journey on Coursera with emphasis on mathematical, computer science and software engineering topics, following specific roadmaps regarding the ML/AI, CV, RL, DS, DE, SWE in order to gain an in-depth understanding and hands-on experience on these sectors.
+This is my autodidactic journey on Coursera with emphasis on mathematical, computer science and software engineering topics, following specific roadmaps regarding the ML/AI, CV, RL, DS, DE, SWE sectors in order to gain an in-depth understanding and hands-on experience while building my portofolio with relevant side-projects.